archethic-foundation/libjs/README.md

   ### deriveKeyPair(seed, index, curve)

-  It creates a new keypair into hexadecimial format
+  It creates a new keypair into hexadecimal format

   - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)